NU-Digital-Cultures/Trout/Project Research/TenantHandbookIdeas.md

 <br>

 ### Privat Renting Service Newcastle (2024b) *Tenants*.
 Available at: https://www.privaterentedservice.co.uk/tenants/ (Accessed: 28 April 2024).
-his is the Newcastle Private Renting Service’s sort of ‘tenant page’
+This is the Newcastle Private Renting Service’s sort of ‘tenant page’
 -	Support services section offers budgeting and money help (via the Money Helper advice service); tenants advice service (free, professional advice with issues regarding tenancy agreements, help to pay rent, managing the tenancy, looking after the property, resolving disputes, rent arrears and evictions, via calling 0191 2771438 or emailing privaterentedservice@newcastle.gov.uk; home finder service (showing accredited properties to let); rent deposit scheme (pay no cash deposits on behalf of the tenant if they qualify for the scheme), tenants FAQs (answering common questions related to what their service offers
 - Tenants can apply to Newcastle City Council’s ‘Rent Deposit Scheme’ if cannot afford the security deposit: Rent Deposit Scheme web page  or email privaterentedservice@newcastle.gov.uk
 - Provide an ‘advice service’- advice provided and can work with tenant and talk to their landlord on their behalf